 - Harris is a 1lb jar flux, with the highest active range – 1050°F-1600°F. Never use it on Mg, Al, Ti!

-Video Tutorial: How To Solder wires with Flux and heat shrink
+Video Tutorial: How To Solder with Flux

 Various flux products may be very helpful throughout the soldering process when you do electronics projects.
 All the items tested will definitely allow soldering jobs to be done – just select the suitable flux paste with metals from your computer.
 When you decide which flux paste to buy and which one is capable of doing the job, consider all pros and cons.
 Depending on how much you solder the electric devices, purchasing two or three of those things for various jobs may be worthwhile.